 - in the event that we sell or buy any business or assets, in which case we may disclose your personal data to the prospective seller or buyer of such business or assets provided that you have provided your express consent to the disclosure of your information;

 - if Microtest Limited or substantially all of its assets are acquired by a third party, in which case personal data held by it about its end users may be one of the transferred assets provided that you have provided your express consent to the disclosure of your information;

 - if we are under a duty to disclose or share your personal data in order to comply with any legal obligation, or in order to protect your vital interests or the vital interests of other end users;

-- if we are required to disclose “usage” statistics to Clinical Commissioning Groups, in which case your information will be anonymised; and
+- in the form of “usage” statistics to your healthcare organisations including Clinical Commissioning Groups, your practice and NHS England in which case your information will be anonymised; and

-- to your healthcare organisations, provided that you have provided your express consent to the disclosure of your information to the healthcare organisation.
+- other than in the form of “usage” statistics which is covered above, to your healthcare organisations provided that you have provided your express consent to the disclosure of your information to the healthcare organisation.

 15. WHERE WE STORE YOUR PERSONAL DATA

 The data that we collect from will be stored in the European Economic Area ("EEA").
 All information you provide to us is stored on our secure servers.
 You are responsible for keeping your username and password confidential.
 We ask you not to share a password with anyone.
 Unfortunately, the transmission of information via the internet is not completely secure.
 Although we will do our best to protect your personal data, we cannot guarantee the security of your data transmitted to the Online Portal; any transmission is at your own risk.
 Once we have received your information, we will use strict procedures and security features to try to prevent unauthorised access.

 16. ACCESS TO INFORMATION